 Musk and amber are among the most famous and indispensable animal perfumes, and the demand for them has not stopped for thousands of years.
 There are also some perfumes extracted from the secretions of beavers, civets, and other animals.

 Due to the high prices and scarcity of some natural raw materials such as amber, musk, and other animal fragrances, perfume makers resorted to creating an industrial alternative in laboratories by mixing some natural and chemical ingredients that produced compounds that mimic those charming smells.

 The perfume industrialist also excelled in creating scents that mimic the scents of nature that cannot be obtained from natural raw materials, such as the smell of the sea, the smell of fresh air over mountain tops, the smell of snow and others.

 As for the aromatic notes of plant origin, they are still used to a large extent in the world of the perfume industry, but they are often replaced by industrial materials, and the majority of the chemicals used in the perfume industry are derived from petroleum products.

 There are also some plants whose scent is impossible to conjure naturally, such as lily of the valley and lilac flowers.
 Thanks to these industrial and chemical materials, perfume makers were able to create scents that mimic the scents of those flowers and use them in the production of great-tasting perfumes.

-Most of the aromatic compounds are derivatives of benzene, which is widely used in the perfume industry because of its superior blending properties.
-This element is known as phenylethanol, which is a major component in rose oils, and its manufacture requires replacing other groups with hydrogen atoms.
+Most of the aromatic compounds are derivatives of benzene, which is widely used in the perfume industry due to its superior blending properties.
+Known as phenethanol, this element is a major component of rose oils, and its manufacture requires replacing other groups with hydrogen atoms.

-The eight basic substances for the synthesis of aromatic chemicals are:
+The eight essential substances for the synthesis of aromatic chemicals are: